Vision-LLMs Can Fool Themselves with Self-Generated Typographic Attacks: Experiments

-\textbf{Typographic Attacks.} We compare the effect of \textit{Random Class} \cite{azuma2023defense} attack where a randomly sampled class is pasted on the image to our \textit{Class Based} and \textit{Descriptive} Attacks (Section \ref{sec:self-generated}).
-For Class Based Attacks, we use LLaVA 1.5 \cite{liu2023llava}.
-For Descriptive Attacks, we note that open source models. fail to effectively respond to our attack query.
+\textbf{Typographic Attacks Algorithms.} We compare the effect of \textit{Random Class Attack} \cite{azuma2023defense} where a randomly sampled class is pasted on the image to our \textit{Class Based Attack} and \textit{Reasoned Attacks} (Section \ref{sec:self-generated}).
+For Class Based Attacks, we use the Visual Encoder (\textit{VE}) underlying LLaVA 1.5 (CLIP) to retrieve the most similar class, the Large Language Model \textit{LLM} underlying LLaVA 1.5 \cite{liu2023llava} which does not factory visual info, as well as LLaVA itself as outlined in Section \ref{sec:class_based_attacks}.
+For Reasoned Attacks, we note that open source models fail to effectively respond to our attack query.
 Therefore, we use GPT-4V \cite{yang2023dawn}, a more capable model.
-For both class and descriptive attacks, we also pose the same typographic generation query to the \textit{LLM} underlying each model and use that as a baseline.
-Finally, for the Class based attack, we test using the Visual Encoder (\textit{VE}) underlying LLaVA 1.5 (CLIP) to retrieve the most similar class rather than simply asking the LVLM.
+We query both the LLM underlying GPT4-V which does not factor visual info as well as GPT4-V itself.

+\textbf{Datasets.} We provide detailed reasonings of the datasets used in our experiments, covering a diverse array of domains.
+The OxfordPets dataset \cite{parkhi2012cats} consisting of 37 pet breeds of various cat and dog breeds.
+The StanfordCars dataset \cite{krause20133d} includes 196 car models.
+The Flowers dataset \cite{nilsback2008automated} contains 102 flower species.
+The Aircraft dataset \cite{maji2013fine} features 100 aircraft models.
+Finally, the Food101 dataset \cite{bossard2014food} comprises 101 food dishes covering a variety of cuisines and presentation styles.
+Moreover, note that we limit the number of samples in the test set per dataset to 1000 samples.
+This is due to the computational and monetary costs associated with evaluating GPT-4V.

+\textbf{Models.} We test on four of the recent large vision language models (LVLMs).
+Namely, we test 1) LLaVA 1.5 \cite{liu2023llava}: which combines the visual encoder CLIP \cite{radford2021learning} with the Language Model Vicuna \cite{peng2023instruction} and train the final model on a multimodal language-image data where the language follows an instruction format created using GPT-4 \cite{achiam2023gpt} 2) MiniGPT4 \cite{zhu2023minigpt} which follows a similar structure to LLaVA.
+However, the visual encoder is ViT backbone \cite{fang2023eva} and the instruction data used to fine tune the model is based on manually defined templates.
+3) InstructBLIP \cite{dai2023instructblip} which used the pretrained vision-language model BLIP-2 \cite{li2023blip} and fine tune to follow instruction on a multimodal instruction dataset based on manually crafted instructions and 4) GPT-4V \cite{yang2023dawn} a close source vision-language model capable of instruction following by OpenAI.
+Finally, even though our experimental setup is tailored to test LVLM(s) performance, we provide the performance of CLIP \cite{radford2021learning} to be complete.

+\textbf{Metrics.} We use accuracy; the number of times each model chooses the correct answer from the prompt outlined in Section \ref{sec:def}.
+Moreover, we report Average \textit{\% Accuracy Drop} which we define as:

+for a given typographic Attack algorithm $a$ where a lower number indicates a more effective attack.